×

 Applications for Transport Assistance are in respect of FULL-TIME attendance at a Further Education College.

-Online transport applications for the academic year 23/24 will open on 14 August 2023 and must be submitted through the Education Authority website.
+Applications for further Education transport assistance for the academic year 24/25 are due to open on 24 August 2024 at 12 noon , all applications must be submitted through the EA website.

 The Education Authority (EA) for Northern Ireland is responsible for assessing the eligibility for Free School Meals based on Department of Education (DE) / Department for the Economy (DfE) criteria.
 You can view all the relevant information regarding this and apply for Free School Meals at the Education Authorities website.